 - abdominal computed tomography scan.

-Rationale: Sentinel lymph node biopsy is a highly accurate technique for determining regional metastasis and staging information for patients with melanoma and breast cancer tumors less than 5 cm.
-The accuracy rate is 97%.
-Patients with negative sentinel nodes may not require additional axillary surgery.
+Rationale: Sentinel lymph node biopsy is an accurate technique for determining regional metastasis and staging information for patients with melanoma and breast cancer tumors less than 5 cm.
+The accuracy rate is 90%.
+This decreases the risk of unnecessary lymphedema and long term sequelae in the affected limb.

 Rationale: The classic diagnostic triad of gross hematuria, costrovertebral pain, and a flank mass is estimated to occur in only 10% to 20% of patients with renal cell cancer.
 Additional presenting symptoms include weight loss, anorexia, or symptoms arising from metastatic sites and paraneoplastic syndromes.
 Intravenous urography is often the initial diagnostic procedure done to evaluate nonspecific symptoms including flank pain or hematuria: it assesses the urothelial tract.